Ctrlpanel-gg/docs/versioned_docs/version-0.9.1/Contributing/donating.md

 ---

 # Donating
-Are you enjoying the dashboard?
+Are you enjoying the ctrlpanel?
 Feeling generous?
-Well, help me and contributors purchase pizza to continue working on the dashboard without empty stomachs!
+Well, help me and contributors purchase pizza to continue working on the ctrlpanel without empty stomachs!

-Your donations go a long way in helping us develop this dashboard, but please don't feel obligated to.<br/>
+Your donations go a long way in helping us develop this ctrlpanel, but please don't feel obligated to.<br/>
 I will try to mention any donation above €1- in our Discord server.

 ## Donator Roles